MENU CLOSE

 Comprehensive Insurance Plan

-In addition to the statutory labor insurance and national health insurance, we also provide group comprehensive insurance, which includes life insurance, accident insurance, hospitalization medical insurance, critical illness insurance, and cancer insurance.
+In addition to the statutory labor insurance and national health insurance, we also provide comprehensive group insurance, which includes life insurance, accident insurance, hospitalization medical insurance, critical illness insurance, and cancer insurance.
 Employees and their families are also eligible to enroll in these insurance plans.

 Comprehensive